voyage11/MVC-MVVM/README.md

 This is just a simple Todo iOS App project to show the transition from MVC implementation to MVVM Implementation.

-There are 3 branches in this project:-
+There are 4 branches in this project:-
 **MVC Branch:** It is implemented using MVC.
 **Master Branch:** It is converted from MVC to MVVM with the help of RxSwift.
 **MVVM-Coordinator:** It is MVVM + Coordinator pattern.
 Coordinator is basically a few classes that help in coordinating the app navigation.
 Coordinator also carries the responsibility to instantiate and inject dependencies for View Controller and View Model.
+**UnitTesting:** The codes from **MVVM-Coordinator** branch has been refactored so that unit testing can be conducted easier.
+ViewModel is the main targeted test unit.
+There is a still room for improvement on the testings.

 ## MVC (Model, View, Controller)
 This is a common software architectural pattern for most iOS projects.
 I have been using MVC for about 6 years of my iOS Career.